-I am interested in developing drugs that give commands to start and stop specific biological actions.
+I am interested in developing drugs that give commands to either initiate or suppress specific biological actions.
+Such compounds, for example A3 receptor agonists, can correct an imbalance in the biochemical processes, associated with a disease, occuring inside cells in a given tissue or organ.
 They do this by adhering to members of a large family of receptors on the cell surface called G protein-coupled receptors (GPCRs).
 These receptors can transmit a chemical signal from the outside of a cell to the other side of the cell membrane, thereby activating pathways to produce cellular responses.
 It is important that we study these biological actions since they have the ability to correct an imbalance or turn on a natural protective function in a tissue.
 This is beneficial in disease states.
 My current focus is on receptors for purine, one of the building blocks for RNA and DNA.

 I use biology, chemistry, and computer technology to study the chemical and biological aspects of GPCRs.
 As chemists, we can synthesize new target molecules of interest that are designed to have particular characteristics.
 We can then test these new molecules in biological systems.
 We often base these new molecules on substances that are known to have an effect on multiple biological targets.
 Our goal is to make these substances more selective so that, instead of having an effect on multiple biological targets, they only have an effect on a single receptor target.